School Dog - Rua

 This is Rua, our School Dog.
-He started school in January 2019 and we hope that once he is familiar with the school environment, he will be a regular visitor to classrooms and the children will be help to walk him at lunchtimes.
+He started school in January 2019 and is a regular visitor to classrooms, the children help to walk him at lunchtimes.

 The children have taken part in workshops and assemblies run by the Dogs Trust and we also plan to have the Blue Cross in school for more training.
-We are learning how to care for dogs and read their behaviour.
+We learn how to care for dogs and read their behaviour.

 Why did we get a School Dog?